Making chili plants hotter

 Competition stimulates business.
 If there are stronger competitors near the plant, it may have the worse leaf.
 More effort is then required to assert oneself in propagation.

-There seems to be a natural hostility between grass and chilli.
+There seems to be a natural hostility between grass and chili.
 In specialist information to US farmers it is regularly pointed out that the fields must be cleared of grass before sowing.
-A regular removal of weeds, preferably by hand, is recommended.
+A regular removal of weeds, preferably manually, is recommended.

-Recently, the degree of sharpness of chillies was measured on neighboring fields.
+Recently, the degree of sharpness of chilies was measured on neighboring fields.
 Researchers found that fruits from fields with more grass also had a higher capsaicin content.

 What other possibilities do you know of for pimping chili plants?